rezwang/machinelearningprojects/ReadMe.txt

-Here is a list of my experience in machine learning projects using Python and scikit:
+Here is a list of my machine learning experience in business, documentation (wikipedia), ... etc (using Python and scikit):

 1- Loading datasets
 	a) Pen-Based Recognition of Handwritten Digits Data Set: A digit database by collecting 250 samples from 44 writers.
 The samples written by 30 writers are used for training, cross-validation and writer dependent testing, and the digits written by the other 14 are used for writer independent testing